 - Existing drawer knobs, or new plain knobs (available from hardware stores)

-- Quick Set Putty (available from hardware stores or craft shops)
+- Quick set, air drying, polymer clay (available from DIY stores and craft shops)

 These drawer handles are so much fun to make.
-Chances are your teen will start making knobs for every cupboard and drawer in the house!
+Chances are your teen will start making knobs for every cupboard and drawer in the house… hmmm!

 You will need: